-Promotional work will continue to be undertaken in 2024 -25 around promoting Natasha's Law which required changes to the labelling of food which is pre-packed for Direct Sale (PPDS), through sharing social media posts and also via information contained within letters sent to new and existing businesses.
+Promotional work will continue to be undertaken in 2023 -24 around promoting Natasha's Law which required changes to the labelling of food which is pre-packed for Direct Sale (PPDS), through sharing social media posts and also via information contained within letters sent to new and existing businesses.

 The Council remains committed to continuing to promote Welsh Government's flagship mandatory Food Hygiene Rating Scheme in Wales.
-28 November 2023 marked 10 years since the Senedd introduced a statutory Food Hygiene Rating Scheme (FHRS) for Wales under the Food Hygiene Rating (Wales) Act 2013.
-Throughout the year the service will also seek to promote through social media the importance of the public checking the food hygiene rating of a business when eating out particularly around celebratory dates.
+28 November 2023 marks 10 years since the Senedd introduced a statutory Food Hygiene Rating Scheme (FHRS) for Wales under the Food Hygiene Rating (Wales) Act 2013.
+To celebrate this milestone, the service will seek to utilise the toolkit and social media resources anticipated to be provided by the Food Standards Agency to celebrate the Anniversary.
+Throughout the year the service will also seek to promote through social media the importance of the public checking the food hygiene rating of a business when eating out.